Neirth/ExpoSeller/README.md

 ### Prerequisites
 In order to even start testing this project we will need the following:
-- Have a webcam connected and configured
+- Have a webcam connected and configured.
-- Have Android Studio installed
-- Have installed IntelliJ Community Edition, or any other IDE for Java
+- Have Android Studio, or IntelliJ Community Edition.
+(With Android SDK configured)
 - Java 11 at least, in addition to having JavaFX installed and configured.
-- Have an account in firebase (Or failing that in Google)
+- Have an account in firebase.
+(Or failing that in Google)
 - (Optional, but important) Have an Apple developer account to generate a valid certificate for tickets based on Apple Passbook.
 - I don't think I'm forgetting anything.
 Ok, the shopping list is perfect.
 (Joke)